-In our increasingly distracted-world, it can sometimes feel impossible to get people’s attention.
-They scroll past your emails, they delete your voicemails without listening to them, they block your pop-up ads, and ignore your Facebook bots.
+In our increasingly distracted world, it can sometimes feel impossible to get people’s attention.
+They scroll past your emails and delete your voicemails without listening to them.
+They block your pop-up ads and ignore your Facebook bots.
 It’s not that they aren’t interested in what you have to say or wouldn’t be if you could just get a second or two of their time -- it’s that consumers have, by necessity in an information-drenched world, become message connoisseurs.
 You need a mode of communication that most people do not routinely ignore.

 That’s the beautiful part of texting.
 Because people receive texts from their friends, romantic interests, family members, and others near and dear to them, they pay attention to every text that crosses their screens.

-So, business texting is a mode of connection with your professional contacts that actually gets read and responded to.
+So, business texting is a mode of connection with your professional contacts that they actually read and respond to.
 In fact, while voicemail and email both have a lowly 1-3% response rate, text messages maintain an impressive 35%-45% response rate.